IGELsociety/IGEL_website/content/research-coalitions.md

 * Scharinger, M. (2009).
 Minimal representations of alternating vowels. *Lingua*, 119(10), 1414-1425. https://doi.org/10.1016/j.lingua.2007.12.009

-<h4>Resources</h4>

-* Computer Analysis of Metrical Structure
+<h6>Computer Analysis of Metrical Structure</h6>

-**Metricalizer** (Bobenhausen & Hammerich, 2015).
+* **Metricalizer** (Bobenhausen & Hammerich, 2015).
 Metricalizer analyzes any (German) poem in its metrical structure.
 In doing so, it also provides information about so-called "metrical complexity."
     * [Metricalizer](https://metricalizer.de/de/)

-* Manual and Automated Data Analyses
+<h6>Manual and Automated Data Analyses</h6>

-**CLARIN-D**.
+* **CLARIN-D**.
 CLARIN-D provides a research infrastructure that helps researchers in the Humanities, Cultural and Social Sciences with manual and automated analyses of their own and re-used research data.
 See in particular the MAUS-tools that provide automatic text-alignment to speech.
     * [CLARIN-D](https://www.clarin-d.net/en/)
     * [MAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic)